The cash machine that swallowed 30 CHF

 3. Pay with the local currency

 When you pay by card, foreign card readers will always ask you if you want to pay in the local currency or the currency of your home country.
 Make sure to choose the local currency, no matter what!
 This way, you’ll only pay your bank’s conversion fees.
 If you go for the tempting option of paying in your home currency instead, the cost can quickly add up.
-On the one hand, this requires “dynamic currency conversion” or DCC – this service comes with fees that can be up to twice as high as your bank’s conversion fees.
+On the one hand, this requires dynamic currency conversion or DCC – this service comes with fees that can be up to twice as high as your bank’s conversion fees.
 On the other, the merchant can also charge their own fees or add a surcharge on top of the DCC for these transactions.
-In the worst-case scenario, you can really get swindled.
+In the worst-case scenario, you can really get swindled – especially if you’re paying abroad by card in the wrong currency.

 4. Pay with cash abroad